 What is a Rack of lamb?

-A rack of lamb, or carre` d’agneau, is the section of ribs, 8 lamb chops in one piece.
+A rack of lamb, or carre` d’agneau, is the section of ribs, eight lamb chops in one piece.
 This cut of lamb is cut perpendicular to the spine.
 When all the ribs are left together and cooked as a whole, that is when they are referred to as a rack of lamb.

+They are referred to as ribs or chops.
 Although a bit pricey, they are absolutely divine and so tender.

-They require little preparation and the classic way of preparing the rack of lamb is with the bones “Frenched” or exposed.
+They require little preparation, and the classic way of preparing the rack of lamb is with the bones “Frenched” or exposed.

-What is frenched rack of lamb?
+What is a frenched rack of lamb?

 Most supermarkets and butchers have it already frenched for their customers.